tevaughan/modgraph/README.md

 ## Brief Mathematical Description

-For each integer N > 1, a unique set of two or more disjoint, directed graphs corresponds to the map of squared [integers modulo N][mod].
-The orbit of a point n under composition of the map
+For each integer N > 1, a unique set of two or more disjoint, [directed graphs][graph] corresponds to the map of squared integers modulo N.

+For information about what "modulo N" means, see the [article in Wikipedia][mod] on modular arithmetic.
+The idea of the map of *squares* in modular arithmetic is something that I first saw in *Scientific American* in the 1980s, but I do not have a reference for the article.

+The [orbit][orbit] of a point n under [iteration (self-composition)][iteration] of the function (the "*map*")

 <img src="https://latex.codecogs.com/svg.latex?f(n)=n^2\mod{N}"/>